-8.1 Do you have workforce and resourcing plans that enable you to match resources to priorities and do they support increased Yes/ No The workforce plan, and organisational structure, was agreed by the Board in October 2017.
+8. Human Resources 8.1 Do you have workforce and resourcing plans that enable you to match resources to priorities and do they support increased diversity?
+Yes/ No The workforce plan, and organisational structure, was agreed by the Board in October 2017.
 The organisational structure was reviewed by the Board in October 2018.
+An additional post of Project Manager (Environment and Sustainability) was approved by the Board in 2020-21.
+This is a two-year, fixed term post as part of the Regional Programme of Action.
 SG People Strategy sets the context for people management and development, helping to ensure we have the right people in the right place.
-Confidence levels will be shaped by activity such as: diversity?
-The former Executive Director moved to a new role in August 2019.
-Interim arrangements were in place until a permanent replacement assumed the role in March 2020. effective processes to monitoring and manage workforce numbers and cost identifying any single points of failure and establishing a response (i.e. succession planning) adherence to corporate processes regarding recruitment actions to increase diversity through recruitment and succession planning What evidence do you draw on to inform action, e.g. Workforce planning returns (BUD1), People and Finance metrics, diversity monitoring information on eHRr?
+Confidence levels will be shaped by activity such as: effective processes to monitoring and manage workforce numbers and cost identifying any single points of failure and establishing a response (i.e. succession planning) adherence to corporate processes regarding recruitment actions to increase diversity through recruitment and succession planning What evidence do you draw on to inform action, e.g. Workforce planning returns (BUD1), People and Finance metrics, diversity monitoring information on eHRr?
 8.2 Do you have processes in place to develop staff and increase capability to support diverse, high performing teams?
 Yes/ No The Executive Team meets on a weekly basis to consider matters of priority, risk management and forward planning.
 The meetings help to determine future workplans and target resources to meet need.
 The Executive Director meets with individual team members on a 1-2-1 basis to agree priorities, plans and training needs.
 The People Strategy sets the context for people management and development, helping to ensure we have the right skills now and for the future.
-Confidence levels we be shaped by activity such as: • having personal and divisional learning/capability plar reflecting corporate priorities, local business needs and the diverse needs of your workforce • effective processes for identifying and developing talent • application of best People Management practice is highly valued, supported and openly recognised • adherence to corporate processes regarding performance management (i.e. monthly conversations and development discussions) What evidence do you draw on to inform action, e.g.: corporate guidance on most effective learning approaches (i.e. 70/20/10)
+Confidence levels will be shaped by activity such as: having personal and divisional learning/capability plans reflecting corporate priorities, local business needs and the diverse needs of your workforce effective processes for identifying and developing talent application of best People Management practice is highly valued, supported and openly recognised adherence to corporate processes regarding performance management (i.e. monthly conversations and development discussions) What evidence do you draw on to inform action, e.g.: corporate guidance on most effective learning approaches (i.e. 70/20/10)